rstudio/blastula/README.md

 formatting like above with few indents so as not to induce the `quote`-type formatting.
 Any literal quotation marks should be escaped using a single `\`.
 Blank lines separating blocks of text result in new paragraphs.
-And again, any valid R code can be enclosed inside `{...}` (e.g., `{Sys.Date()}`).
+And, again, any valid R code can be enclosed inside `{...}` (e.g., `{Sys.Date()}`).

 After creating the email message, you’ll most certainly want to look at